RajPaliwad/development1/README.md

-Here i share my protfolio created with the help of Html,Css nad JavaScript
+Here i share creation with the help of Html,Css nad JavaScript